 PTSD can have a tremendous impact on your life.
 You may find your symptoms affect your mood, work, school, and relationships with friends and family.
 While it’s natural to try and avoid painful memories, pushing them away will only worsen your PTSD.
 Attempting to avoid your emotions will further drive a wedge between you and your loved ones and greatly impact your quality of life.
 The sooner PTSD is treated, the easier it is to overcome.

 With effective treatment, those with PTSD can start to relieve some symptoms by facing the trauma they’ve experienced.
-Instead of ignoring the traumatic event, therapy will encourage clients to recall the experience and process the emotions and sensations associated with the event.
+Instead of ignoring the traumatic event, treatment at a center will encourage clients to recall the experience and process the emotions and sensations associated with the event.
 Additionally, treatment can help restore a sense of control and release the powerful hold that the memories of the traumatic experience has over them.
-Finally, an inpatient program can provide clients with needed medication and the opportunity to address problems that PTSD has caused in their lives and relationships.
+Finally, an inpatient clinic can provide clients with needed medication and the opportunity to address problems that PTSD has caused in their lives and relationships.

-At Pacific Grove Hospital, we believe that we can empower our clients by explaining the whole treatment process and ensuring they understand each step of the process.
-By doing this, we allow our clients to be active members of their own recovery.
-The focus across all of our programs is to treat the whole person, not just the symptoms of their PTSD.
+At our treatment center, we believe that we can empower our clients by explaining the whole treatment process and ensuring they understand each step of the process.
+By doing this, we allow our clients to be active members of their own treatment.
+The focus at our clinic is to treat the whole person, not just the symptoms of their PTSD.
 We firmly believe that through this approach our clients will be better equipped to handle all aspects of their recovery and will find themselves in a better position to be successful in rebuilding their lives.
 Finally, we will explain the whole treatment process to the client’s family so that they can also be fully integrated into the recovery process.

-Pacific Grove is a full service hospital designed to make your treatment a transformative experience.
+Our treatment center is a full service clinic designed to make your treatment a transformative experience.
 Our fully qualified, dedicated staff provides you with the knowledge, skills, and resources necessary to create a healthier, more fulfilling life.
-When you first arrive at Pacific Grove Hospital, you will be assessed by one of our clinicians to determine the most appropriate level of care.
+When you first arrive at our treatment center, you will be assessed by one of our clinicians to determine the most appropriate level of treatment.
 All assessments will be conducted in a safe, non-judgmental environment and any questions or concerns you may have will be addressed.
-The results of you assessment will be used to help your treatment team develop a plan of care for your stay.
+The results of you assessment will be used to help your treatment team develop a plan of care for your stay at our clinic.

 Through years of experience treating men and women with PTSD, we have learned that a combination of medication and therapeutic interventions is the best approach.
-Some of the therapeutic techniques we use may include:
+Some of the therapeutic techniques we use at our treatment center may include:

 Medication management: Medication is sometimes prescribed to people with PTSD to help relieve some of the symptoms of depression or anxiety.
 Antidepressants are the most common medication used to manage PTSD symptoms.
-Each client is seen by a psychiatrist and medication is adjusted as needed.
+Each client at our clinic is seen by a psychiatrist and medication is adjusted as needed.

-Individual therapy: Individual sessions can help you identify upsetting, distorted, and irrational thoughts about the traumatic event.
+Individual therapy: Individual sessions at our treatment center can help you identify upsetting, distorted, and irrational thoughts about the traumatic event.
 Cognitive-behavioral therapy (CBT) may be used, which involves slowly exposing yourself to thoughts, feelings, and situations that remind you of the trauma.

-Group therapy: Group sessions at Pacific Grove are held multiple times a day and cover a wide range of topics.
+Group therapy: Group sessions at our clinic are held multiple times a day and cover a wide range of topics.
 Through group sessions, clients have the opportunity to connect with others facing similar struggles while practicing social skills.

-Family therapy: Family therapy is held once a week and is vital for the treatment process for PTSD as this disorder affects the entire family unit.
+Family therapy: Family therapy is held once a week at our treatment center and is vital for the treatment process for PTSD as this disorder affects the entire family unit.
 Family therapy is used to help loved ones understand what you are going through, teaches better communication skills, and works through any relationship problems that may have developed.
 In addition to family therapy, regular visitation time is scheduled.

-As our treatment approach is centered on treating the whole person, we offer a number of experiential therapies.
+As our treatment approach is centered on treating the whole person, we offer a number of experiential therapies at our clinic.
 Some of these programs include:

 - Recreational therapist